spectrocloud/librarium/content/docs/13-terraform.md

 ### Latest Version Supported : `0.6.x`

-Find the detailed patch changes and comparisons of **0.6.x** at below tabs.
+Find the detailed patch changes and comparisons of **0.6.x** under these tabs.

 <Tabs>